RedhawkSDR/USRP_UHD/README.md

 and run this asset.
 To build from source, run the `build.sh` script found at the top level directory.
 To install to $SDRROOT, run `build.sh install`.
 Note: root privileges (`sudo`) may be required to install.

+## Hardware Compatibility Notes

+UHD 3.7.3 is the latest version of the UHD driver tested and packaged with REDHAWK.
+In order to target a USRP X310 device, the X310 firmware must be version 3.0, not 4.0 or later.

 ## FEI Compliance Test Results